 However, it is a fallacy that varicose veins cannot also affect younger people.
-In fact, some teenagers develop varicose veins.
+In fact, some teenagers develop them.

 Varicose veins may cause pain or discomfort, but sometimes symptoms are only blue or purplish veins that appear twisted or bulging.
-Most often varicose veins occur in the legs and feet, but any vein can become varicose.
+They usually occur in the legs and feet, but any vein can become varicose.

 People can choose to self-care when dealing with mild varicose or spider veins.
-Compression socks, elevating your feet, and exercise are all ways that people can manage varicose veins.
+Compression socks, elevating your feet, and exercise are all ways that people can manage symptoms.

 What Causes Varicose Veins?

 While age is definitely a factor, varicose veins can be caused by a variety of factors.
-Many cases of varicose veins result from pregnancy.
+Many cases result from pregnancy.
 People who stand or sit for long periods of time may also be at risk.
-Women are more likely than men to develop varicose veins.
-And people who struggle with weight issues can also have problems with varicose veins.
+They are also more common in women and people who struggle with weight issues can also have problems.

 But the biggest risk factor for developing varicose or veins is family history.
 In fact, family history accounts for 80 percent of all cases.

-As a result, younger people may also suffer from varicose or spider veins, and even teenagers can develop problems with varicose or spider veins.
+As a result, younger people may also suffer from varicose or spider veins, and even teenagers can develop them.

 In fact, Charlotte Holmes, the former Miss England, suffered from varicose veins as a child and reported having to use makeup to cover her legs when she began her modeling career at 17-years-old.

-So despite the misconception that varicose veins are caused by old age, the truth is that anyone at any age can develop varicose veins because it is most often an issue of heredity.Back to News
+So despite the misconception that they are caused by old age, the truth is that anyone at any age can develop bulging veins because it is most often an issue of heredity.Back to News